 In a world where everyone is quickly moving towards globalization, it's hard to remember how once upon a time, people and countries relied heavily on unique traditions, rites of passages and religious beliefs.
-Yet, despite the contemporary lifestyle, there are several Romanian traditions which managed to successfully endure the test of time.
-Some are practiced only in remote Northern villages, whilst others are very much alive within Romania's vibrant beating heart: Bucharest.
+Yet, despite the contemporary lifestyle, there are several Romanian customs which managed to successfully endure the test of time.
+Some are practised only in remote Northern villages, whilst others are very much alive within Romania's vibrant beating heart: Bucharest.

 As a child growing up in Bucharest, I rarely got the chance to partake in ancient traditions, despite my fascination with rituals and superstitions.
 I mostly loved hearing folk stories which allowed me to imagine the mystique.
 I imagined witches and wizards, fairies and demonic creatures.
 My curiosity and enchantment with witchcraft pushed me to read books and try to understand the ethnology of the Romanian mythical culture.
 I didn't believe in ghosts, nor vampires for that matter, and although I understood the meaning of most rituals, it was still the unknown which kept my spirit of enquiry alive.
-Weather a skeptic or a believer, there is no denying that certain traditions are intriguing, interesting and fascinating.
+Whether a sceptic or a believer, there is no denying that certain traditions are intriguing, interesting and fascinating.

 The embellished ox